vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endhighlight %}
 </pre>

-Notice that the query above, it brute force rank tracks where tags would match any of the multi-valued inputs so the `totalCount` 10,323 tracks.
+Notice that the query above, brute-force rank tracks where the `tags` field match *any* of the multi-valued query feature inputs.
+The `totalCount` becomes 10,323 tracks.
 Including *pop* in the userProfile list increases the number of hits to 13,638.

-For a large user profile with many tags, we would easily retrieve and rank the entire document collection.
+For a large user profile with many tags, we would easily match and rank the entire document collection.
-Also notice the `relevance` score which is 400 as the document
+Also notice the `relevance` score which is 400 since the document matches all the query input tags (4x100 = 400).

 This brings us to the [wand query operator](../reference/query-language-reference.html#wand).
-With `wand` we can specify the target number of hits that we want to retrieve, so instead of brute forcing ranking all tracks which matched at least one of the user profile tags we want just to retrieve the k top-ranking documents:
+With `wand` we can specify the target number of hits that we want to retrieve, and expose to the `first-phase` ranking function.
+Instead of brute forcing ranking all tracks which matched at least one of the user profile tags we want just to retrieve the k-top-ranking documents:
 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec" data-test-assert-contains="Vastarannan valssi">